- Personal Health Information & Self-Help

 Do you have any phobias?

-Releasing Your Fear Regarding Something Bad Happening to Other People
+Anxiety, Releasing Techniques of Fear Regarding Something Bad Happening to Others

 If you are worried about something bad happening to another person, you could ask yourself: "Would you rather hold in mind (whatever you are worried might happen) or would you rather hold in mind (the opposite)?"
 Allow yourself to experience a positive outcome and don't allow yourself to want the opposite.
 I think this is a good technique to practice and it is easy.
 I'm starting to practice this one concerning fear of something happening to a loved one, and it helps to make me feel better.